dhsilber/TheaterDesign/README.md

 Draw lighitng plots from XML descriptions.

 I have a list of things that I need to do to this code.
 In no particular order:
+- Clean up the backlog of failing tests.
 - Regularize the XML that I parse.
 For example, a trussBase should be the parent of a Truss or Pipe rather than a child of one.
 - Make a "Mountable" trait for Truss, Pipe, and LightingStand, which will take care of finding all the things that hang from those items.